FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

    - **CSIT test environment** version has been updated to ver.
 8, see :ref:`test_environment_versioning`.

 #.
+DPDK PERFORMANCE TESTS

+   - **Arm Ampere Altra**: Performance test data for these platforms is now provided by testbeds newly installed in FD.io CSIT labs.
+     For details about the physical setup see :ref:`physical_testbeds_3n_alt`.

+#.
 DPDK RELEASE VERSION CHANGE

    - |csit-release| tested |dpdk-release|, as used by |vpp-release|.